-Daniel Rucinski, PHD, is an Environmental Engineer at LimnoTech with 17 years of experience in the development and application of water quality models.
-Dan has expertise in creating environmental models for the evaluation of eutrophication processes, hydrodynamics, sediment transport, and ecosystem responses in river, lake, and estuarine systems.
-He is proficient in several computer-programming languages, including C#, Visual Basic, Java, and FORTRAN, and is experienced in database and graphical user interface development.
+Daniel Rucinski, PHD, is an Environmental Engineer at LimnoTech with 18 years of experience developing and applying water quality models.
+Dan has expertise in creating environmental models for evaluating eutrophication processes, hydrodynamics, sediment transport, and ecosystem responses in the river, lake, and estuarine systems.
+He is proficient in several computer-programming languages, including C#, Visual Basic, Java, Python, and FORTRAN, and is experienced in desktop and web application development.
+Dr. Rucinski also has expertise in developing and interacting with databases, including postGres and MSAccess.
 Dan’s work is critical in helping our clients make key decisions about watershed and lake management, habitat restoration initiatives, contaminated sediment remediation, and permit compliance.